dedmore/Learning/EX5/README.md

 Exercise 5, More Variables and Printing.
-This exercise talks about “format string.”
+This exercise talks about formating a string.
 It also shows how you would address variables inside a string and how to use formatters.

 Study Drills: